[Editor’s Note: This article has been updated by removing the name of at least one arrested teen whose charges were dismissed.]

 New Canaan Police on Nov.
 22 charged Minicus by warrant with third-degree assault and second-degree unlawful restraint, two misdemeanor offenses.
 According to police arrest warrant applications, Minicus and other Darien High School students traveled to a New Canaan residence on the night of Nov.
 6 following an escalating dispute through text and Snapchat.
 There, while a 17-year-old Darien High School male held down a male juvenile victim from New Canaan, Minicus put the victim in a headlock and punched him 12 times in the face, according to information included in the arrest warrant applications.

-Joyce is scheduled to appear Dec.
+[The arrested teen] is scheduled to appear Dec.
 14.